CredentialCompassJump to FAQ

 #48 of 50 states

-4. 4.
-Submit your application to the Department of Health~Division of Health Related Boards~Division of Health Related Boards.
+6. 6.
+Submit the application to Department of Health~Division of Health Related Boards~Division of Health Related Boards and monitor board communications.

 Salary Insights in Tennessee